What is a Report in Google Analytics?

 • A Dimension is a qualitative measurement, or attribute of your data.
 Examples include: City, State, Country, Page, Page Title, Acquisition Channel, Referral page, etc.

 • A Metric is a quantitative measurement.
-Examples of metrics include: # pages viewed, average time on site, # of sessions, average session duration, Bounce rate, Conversion rate.
+Examples of metrics include: number of pages viewed, average time on site, number of sessions, average session duration, Conversion rate.

-Similar to UA properties, in each GA4 detailed report or summary card (when viewing overview reports) you’ll find descriptive characteristics of your data which are the dimensions of the report.
+In each detailed report or summary card (when viewing overview reports) you’ll find descriptive characteristics of your data which are the dimensions of the report.
 These will be found on the left side of reports or summary cards.

-To see a full list of GA4 dimensions, check out Google’s guide on GA4 dimensions.
+To see a full list of dimensions, check out Google’s guide on Analytics dimensions.

 Next to the dimensions will be the quantitative measurements of that dimension, known as metrics, which can be numbers, averages or ratios.
 These will be found on the right side of reports or summary cards.

-To learn more about GA4 metrics, check out Google’s guide on GA4 metrics.
+To learn more about metrics, check out Google’s guide on Google Analytics metrics.

 To add a secondary dimension while viewing a detailed report, you can click on the plus + sign next to the dimension.